Stargazing with Binoculars and Telescope

 As to telescope type, there are a couple of considerations.
-Dobsonians
+Dobsonian

-can certainly give the most aperture for the dollar.
-An 8 inch Dobsonian
+telescopes can certainly give the most aperture for the dollar.
+An 8 inch

-can go for around $500, while an 8 inch Cassegrain will generally cost
+, can go for under $500, while an 8 inch Cassegrain

 While more aperture will let you see more stars, aperture isn't the only